 On this trip, however, it was all cocktails and southern cooking.
-What could be better than that, I hear you say?
+What could be better than that, I hear you ask?
 Well…nothing, really.
-After an evening spent relaxing, we were up and ready to hit downtown the next morning.
-We managed to make reservations for lunch at Paula Deen’s Lady and Sons restaurant on West Congress at 1pm, so headed down to the water to do MORE relaxing and road test a few frozen daiquiris at Wet Willie’s on River Street.
+After an evening spent relaxing, we were up and ready to hit Downtown the next morning.
+We managed to make reservations for lunch at Paula Deen’s Lady and Sons restaurant on West Congress at 1pm, so we headed down to the water to do MORE relaxing at Wet Willie’s on River Street.

-It turns out our bartender realised that our accents weren’t local and we informed him we were British, from Scotland.
+It turns out our bartender realised our accents weren’t local and we informed him we were British; one from England and one from Scotland.
 He’d actually spent time travelling in Dumfries.
-I know people from Scotland who’ve never been to Dumfries, so it was quite a shock to find a Georgian who was there.
-We chatted about all things Scottish, including whisky and haggis (obviously), and then paid up and attempted to make our lunch reservation with Paula.
+I know people from Scotland who’ve never been to Dumfries, so it was a shock to find a Georgian who’d been there.
+We chatted about all things Scottish, including whisky and haggis (obviously), then paid up and attempted to make our lunch reservation with Paula.

-Wet Willie’s was started in Savannah, but now has 15 locations, mostly in the Southern States of the US (as well as one in A.C, NJ), and I have now made it my mission to visit them all.
+Wet Willie’s was started in Savannah, but now has 15 locations, mostly in the Southern States of the US (as well as one in A.C, NJ).
+I have made it my mission in life to visit them all.
 Everyone’s gotta have a dream, right?
 I have the same ambition about Cracker Barrel.
 Anyway….

-I enjoy eating in Lady and Sons and, the first time I did, I realised that you couldn’t book from out of state.
-You had to turn up to put your name on the waiting list for the buffet menu.
-This was many years ago.
-This time around, things are a bit different and they have a handy online reservation system.
+I enjoy eating in Lady and Sons and, the first time I visited, you couldn’t book from out of state.
+You had to physically turn up to put your name on the waiting list for the buffet.
+Things are a bit different these days and there’s a handy online reservation system.
 Technology rocks.

-The menu is excellent and contains appetisers, such as fried green onions and black pepper shrimp, while the mains offer fried chicken, green beans, and a whole host of other things that we gleefully crammed into our chops, stopping only for breath and another sip of iced tea.
-The buffet serves some seriously tasty food and I’m just glad we don’t live any closer or we’d be camping outside.
-As well as the food, the service is great and you can experience the Southern hospitality that the region is so famous for (it’s so true).
+The menu is excellent and contains appetisers, such as fried green onions and black pepper shrimp, while the mains offer fried chicken, green beans, and a whole host of other things that we gleefully crammed into our chops.
+We only stopped only for breath and another sip of iced tea.
+The buffet serves some seriously tasty food and I’m just glad we don’t live any closer.
+As well as the food, the service is great and you can experience the Southern hospitality that the region is so famous for.

-After calling in the local crane company to hoist us out of our seats, we rolled out the door and made our way home with a belly full of food and a head full of grain alcohol.
+After calling in the local crane company to hoist us out of our seats, we rolled out the door.
+We made our way home with a belly full of food and a head full of grain alcohol.
 If you have a few hours to spare in Savannah, I’d highly recommend popping in to visit both.
 You can’t beat a lazy afternoon eating and drinking, right?